Will a flat gasket seal

 The face seals the gasket as much as the gasket seals the joint.

 Continuous radial damage can create direct leak paths.
 Deep pitting removes contact area.
 Neither is compensated by grade changes alone.
 Assess the face before fitting the replacement — note the damage type, direction and depth.
-If the damage can be cleaned to an acceptable condition, re-gasket with the correct grade.
-If the damage is too severe for the gasket to conform across, face dressing or fitting replacement is the reliable path.
-A new gasket on a damaged face repeats the failure.
+If cleaning and measurement confirm the face is within acceptance, reassemble with the specified gasket and procedure.
+If it is outside tolerance, follow the approved repair or replacement route.
+A new gasket does not requalify a damaged face.